manasjadhav0086/manasjadhav0086/README.md

 <h3 align="center">🔍 About Me</h3>
 <p align="center">
   Aspiring Data Analyst with a passion for uncovering insights through data.
-Skilled in Python, SQL, and data visualization tools like Matplotlib and Seaborn.
+Skilled in Python, SQL, Power BI, Excel, and data visualization tools like Matplotlib and Seaborn.
 Constantly exploring new technologies to deliver impactful data-driven solutions.
 Experienced in projects involving EDA, statistical analysis, and machine learning applications.
 </p>

 ---